o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/cpp-api.md

 ## Session interface

-The **AWS GameLift** Gem implements a session interface for Amazon's dedicated server solution, Amazon GameLift.
+The **AWS GameLift** Gem implements a session interface for Amazon GameLift.
 The *session interface* (`ISessionRequests` and `ISessionAsyncRequests`) provides public APIs that allow you to create game sessions and allow players to search and join online games.
 The session interface abstracts the implementation details of session-related management.

 The session interface performs all of the session handling.
 The Gem acts as a game-specific handler for the session interface.
 The game code makes calls by using the Gem's C++ API to interact with the session.
 GameLift creates and owns the game session, which exists on the server only when running an online game.